WitherLabs/units/README.md

       └ Kelvins are a base unit
 ```

 These are not really nested; they are merely derived.
-Each entity only bases off
+Each entity bases off
-of the last and break off as independent units.
+of another.
+After conversion ratios have been fully determined, the unit
+operates independently.